daisheng123/SeedRuler/README.md

 # SeedRuler

-## Introduction
 We are dedicated to the in-depth exploration of automated evaluation of rice seed germination rate and provide a variety of pre-trained models.
-Our commitment lies in delivering fast, accurate, and convenient automated measurements to researchers and breeding institutions, offering robust support for their research endeavors.This is the documentation for SeedRuler, a deep learning web service based on JAVA and Layui.
+Our commitment lies in delivering fast, accurate, and convenient automated measurements to researchers and breeding institutions, offering robust support for their research endeavors.

+## The structure of this project
+This is the documentation for SeedRuler, a deep learning web service based on JAVA and Layui.
 SeedRuler is freely accessible for all users.
-This website provides the function of high-precision measurement of rice seed germination and seed size.
+This website provides the function of high-precision measurement of rice seed germination and seed size.<br>
+The structure is as follows:<br>
+--templates

 ## Requirements - 必要条件（环境，对所有项目，和所有子模块和库的描述。）